Understand Racketeering and Connect with an Attorney

 Racketeering involves a pattern of an organization or business’s illegal activities.
 The crimes committed that fall under the racketeering umbrella are “predicate crimes,” and there must be at least two of those crimes committed in the past year.

 For a pattern to exist, the predicate crimes must relate to each other and show that the defendant did not just commit one crime, but ongoing criminal activities.
-Predicate crimes can include countless charges, including drug trafficking, kidnapping, robbery and embezzlement.
+Predicate crimes can include countless charges, including drug trafficking, kidnapping, robbery, and embezzlement.
 An example of a pattern of predicate crimes is selling drugs frequently.

 It Is a Criminal Enterprise

 A pattern of criminal activities is not enough for a racketeering conviction.
-A distinct criminal enterprise must perform the illegal activities, not just a person working alone.
+A distinct criminal enterprise must perform illegal activities, not just a person working alone.
 For example, a business, organization, union, partnership or tight-knit informal group (such as a gang) are enterprises.
 For a group to constitute a criminal enterprise, it must:

 • Be an ongoing organization that functions together as a unit